fontikar/ldeli_growth/README.md

 This repository contains the data, code and models associated with the following manuscript:

 Fonti Kar, Shinichi Nakagawa, Daniel W.A.
 Noble.
-Heritability and developmental plasticity of growth in an oviparous lizard.
-EcoEvoRxiv. https://doi.org/10.32942/X2PP47.
+Heritability and developmental plasticity of growth in an oviparous lizard. *EcoEvoRxiv*. https://doi.org/10.32942/X2PP47.

+This manuscript has now been accepted for publication in *Heredity*.

+Fonti Kar, Shinichi Nakagawa, Daniel W.A.
+Noble.
+Heritability and developmental plasticity of growth in an oviparous lizard. *Heredity*, in press.

 ## Relevant code files